 These sports programs are open to students for a fee and physicals are not required.
-Each season, for each sport except track, there is a four-week session during which coaches work with athletes on fundamentals, drills, scrimmages, rules and sportsmanship.
+Each season, for each sport except track and wrestling, there is a four-week session during which coaches work with athletes on fundamentals, drills, scrimmages, rules and sportsmanship.
 There are no eliminations during this part of the season.
-All interested students are encouraged to play — even if they are new to the sport.
+All interested students are encouraged to play – even if they are new to the sport.
 The Festival sports season culminates in a district-wide Saturday sports festival, held at a local high school.

 Participation in middle school sports requires submitting permission forms and payment for each activity by the announced deadline.

 At the conclusion of the Festival tournament, coaches choose a team of 12 to 15 athletes to represent the school in All-Star sports.
 Every participant practices for four weeks and competes in a Saturday festival.
 During the four weeks of practice, a separate 7th and 8th grade All-Star team is chosen.
 The All-Star teams then play a seven-game schedule against the other district middle schools.
 Each All-Star sport receives instruction from high school coaches and players one day a week.

 Scholar Athletes are honored in the All-Star portion of our Festival Program.

 The criteria by which they are selected are: